KnpLabs/php-github-api/doc/customize.md

 composer require symfony/http-client nyholm/psr7
 ```

-To set up the github client with this http client
+To set up the GitHub client with this http client

 ```php
 use Github\Client;